couchbaselabs/docs-ng/content/sync-gateway/sg-3100-channels.markdown

 ### Replicating Channels to Couchbase Lite

-if you don't specify any channels to replicate, the user gets all the channels to which they have access.
+if a client doesn't specify any channels to replicate, it gets all the channels to which its user account has access.
 Due to this behavior, most apps do not have to specify a channels filter—instead they can just do the default sync configuration on the client (that is, specify the Sync Gateway database URL with no filter) to replicate the channels of interest.

 To replicate channels to Couchbase Lite, you configure the replication to use a filter named `sync_gateway/bychannel` with a filter parameter named `channels`.
 The value of the `channels` parameter is a comma-separated list of channels to fetch.
 The replication from Sync Gateway now pulls only documents tagged with those channels.

 A document can be removed from a channel without being deleted.
 For example, this can happen when a new revision is not added to one or more channels that the previous revision was in.
 Subscribers (downstream databases pulling from this database) should know about this change, but it's not exactly the same as a deletion.

 Sync Gateway's `_changes` feed includes one more revision of a document after it stops matching a channel.
 It adds a `removed` property to the entry where this happens.
 (No client yet recognizes this property, though.)
-The value of  the`removed` property is an array of strings, each string names a channel in which this revision no longer appears.
+The value of  the `removed` property is an array of strings where each string names a channel in which this revision no longer appears.
+Also, the body of the document appears to be empty to the client.

 The effect on the client is that after a replication it sees the next revision of the document (the one that causes it to no longer match the channel).
 It won't get any further revisions until the next one that makes the document match again.

 This algorithm ensures that any views running in the client do not include an obsolete revision.
 The app code should use views to filter the results rather than just assuming that all documents in its local database are relevant.

-If the user's access to a channel is revoked, documents that have already been synced are not removed from the user's device.
+If a user's access to a channel is revoked or a client stops syncing with a channel, documents that have already been synced are not removed from the user's device.

 ### Authorization

-Sync Gateway can control only the data it shares with a client, not what clients do with the data after they have it.
-The `all_channels` property of a user account determines what channels that user can access.
+The `all_channels` property of a [user account](#accounts) determines what channels that user can access.
 Its value is derived from the union of:

 * The user's `admin_channels` property, which is settable via the admin REST API.
 * The channels that user has been given access to by `access()` calls from sync functions invoked for current revisions of documents (see [Programmatic Authorization](#programmatic-authorization)).